 The Paris Agreement made climate change and the factors affecting global temperature a key focus for businesses and investors.
 With the Biden administration keen to follow the Paris Agreement, ESG investments are expected in this sector.

-For those of you who don’t know, the Paris Agreement was put forward back in 2015.
-The treaty worked on legally binding various countries around the world to help reduce yearly global climate change to only two degrees Celsius.
+The Paris Agreement was put forward in 2015 for those who don’t know.
+The treaty worked on legally binding various countries worldwide to help reduce yearly global climate change to only two degrees Celsius.

 Notably, most carbon emissions in every country are produced by high-scale businesses like energy production, steel industries, and natural resource mining.
 This means the concerned governments would need to make their business giants reduce their emissions.

-Since its advent, the treaty led many enterprises to bring serious amendments to their policies or face the government’s consequences.
-However, five years of policy enforcement show in research conducted last year that only 16% of IMI companies align with the regulations laid out to meet the 2-degree Celsius global temperature target.
+Since its advent, the treaty led many enterprises to bring serious policy amendments or face the government’s consequences.
+However, five years of policy enforcement have shown in research conducted last year that only 16% of IMI companies align with the regulations to meet the 2-degree Celsius global temperature target.

-Along with that, the Paris Agreement also set out a second and more challenging target of 1.5 degrees Celsius per year.
+The Paris Agreement also set a second and more challenging target of 1.5 degrees Celsius per year.
 This is only achieved by a mere 5% of global IMI companies.

-While some may conduct these statistics as insignificant, the number of investors willing to combat climate change is rising every year.
+While some may perceive these statistics as insignificant, the number of investors willing to combat climate change is rising yearly.
 Adding to the increasing government-level pressure every year, we can expect more companies to align with the ESG trend and open more investment trends for sustainability.

 However, suppose many companies from your portfolio intend to sign an alignment pledge this year.
 In that case, you could get a serious hit in terms of investment returns until the companies recover from the initial loss.